 - It uses aluminum and carbon fiber reinforced plastics to reduce body weight while enhancing rigidity.

-- In the interior, sustainable materials, wood, PET, nylon, and natural dyes are used in areas like the seat fabric, console, and rear armrests.
+- Sustainable materials, wood, PET, nylon, and natural dyes are used in areas like the seat fabric, console, and rear armrests.

-- Exclusive color options for the G80 EV are Matira Blue (exterior) and the Dark Green Two-tone (interior)
+- Exclusive color options for the Genesis Electrified G80 are Matira Blue (exterior) and the Dark Green Two-tone (interior)

 Source: YouTube/Asian Petrolhead